Sumit-Soman/cypress-demo/README.md

 #### Cypress Configuration

-By default tests will be executed in desktop on `1280 * 800` if device is not passed.
+By default tests will be executed in desktop with resolution `1280 * 800` (provided env device is not passed).
 We can change the resolution by passing `viewportWidth` and  `viewportHeight` as env parameter in the cli as below

-    **`cypress open --env device=web viewportWidth=1200 viewportHeight=800`
+    `cypress open --env device=web viewportWidth=1200 viewportHeight=800`

 Similarly configuration will drive the test execution as defined in `cypress.json`